Student Academic Policies

 Grading System

-Students receive letter grades corresponding to the level of achievement, based on the results of examinations, required course work and as applicable, other established criteria.
+Students receive letter grades corresponding to the level of achievement, based on the results of examinations, required course work and, as applicable, other established criteria.
+Courses and clinical rotations are assessed based on a Pass/Fail grading criterion.
 Recognizing that testing of students may be done by various methods and measurement of achievement may be carried out with various endpoints, the general guidelines for letter grades in lecture courses and the quality points per credit are as follows:

 A